-WRC TODAY

-Idly Standing By

-By: Jennifer Smith
+WRC TODAY Idly Standing By By: Jennifer Smith

 Anytime I think of the bystander effect, I think of the murder of Catherine "Kitty" Genovese.
 In 1964, Catherine Genovese was walking to her apartment in the early morning when she was attacked from behind and stabbed in the back.
-She screamed for help, but had no response from those nearby.
-Neighbors did here her scream, but indicated later that they never took her screams seriously.
+She screamed, "Oh my God!
+He stabbed me!
+Help me!"
+Neighbors did here her voice, but did not think it was anything serious.
 Although there was one neighbor who did scream out his window for the perpetrator to, "Let that girl alone!"
 The same neighbor thought he saw Catherine stumble over towards her apartment, but did not do anything further to help her.
-Other neighbors witnessed the perpetrator leave, only to come back 10 minutes later to find Catherine had been murdered.
-Most of the witnesses plainly stated that they "just didn't want to get involved," so no one called the cops.
-Maybe if one person called the police, Catherine's story would have ended differently.
+Other neighbors witnessed the perpetrator leave, only to come back 10 minutes later to find Catherine and he stabbed her to death.
+She had wounds all over her arms suggesting she fought back, but he eventually killed her and then raped her lifeless body.
+Most of the witnesses plainly stated that they "just didn't want to get involved", so no one called the cops.
+Maybe if one person called the police, then Catherine maybe could have stayed alive that morning.
 This is a phenomenon called the bystander effect.
 Often times with the presence of others, people will not intervene or call the police because they assume someone else will help.
 In these situations, a lot people think, it's not any of their business, are more concerned about their safety, or simply assumed someone else has helped already.
 Some of the reasons why people do not intervene are: